joinpursuit/Pursuit-Core-iOS/fundamentals/arrays/README.md

 So far, the types we have seen have a fairly straightforward means of storage.

-How is a Bool stored in memory?
+How is a `Bool` stored in memory?

-How is an Int stored in memory?
+How is an `Int` stored in memory?

-With the exception of String, we only have to worry about storing a single thing somewhere in the computer.
+With the exception of `String`, we only have to worry about storing a single thing somewhere in the computer.
 But what happens when we want to store many Integers instead of just one?
 Without using an Array, how could we store multiple Ints?

 <details>
 <summary>Solutions</summary>